 An in-depth comparison of the GMAT prep courses from PrepScholar and Magoosh

-Knowing that crushing the GMAT is the first step in going back to business school, maybe you’ve done a little research into prep courses and were shocked to see what some companies charge.
-Prep providers like Kaplan and Princeton Review charge well over $1,000 for a course.
-Yikes.
-That’s where you turn to value courses like Magoosh and PrepScholar.
-In this comparison, we stack these two prep programs up side-by-side to see who wins.
+Crushing the GMAT Focus is the first step in going to business school, but maybe you’ve done a little research and were shocked to see what some prep companies charge.
+With price tags north of $1,000 for a prep course, it’s no wonder that people turn to value courses like Magoosh and PrepScholar.
+In this comparison, we stack these two prep programs up head-to-head to see who wins.

 Though a lot of people have a tendency to view Magoosh’s GMAT course as a shoestring budget package because of the price, nothing could be further from the truth.

-With Magoosh, you get a library of 340+ on demand video lessons, around 1,300 practice problems in their Qbank, a couple full-length practice tests, and a 70+ point score increase guarantee.
+With Magoosh, you get a library of 200+ on-demand video lessons, around 800 practice problems in their Qbank, a couple full-length practice tests, and a 70+ point score increase guarantee.

 Among these features, I think the main highlight is the Qbank.
 Not only does Magoosh have some nice advanced filtering features which allow you to create highly targeted practice sets, but the answer solutions that they give you with every problem are very good.